tobiasrausch/vc/README.md

 As you can see from the QC results, the data has been downsampled to 7x coverage to speed up all analyses.
 This implies that some SVs will have only weak support due to low coverage.
 In terms of QC interpretation, there are some general things to look out for, such as mapping percentages below 70%, >20% duplicates, or multiple peaks in the insert size distribution.
-Notice that many alignment statistics vary greatly depending on the protocol used, so it's usually best to compare several different sequencing runs from the same protocol (DNA-seq, RNA-seq, ChIP-seq, paired-end, single-end, or mate-pair) to highlight outliers.
+Please note that many alignment statistics vary greatly depending on the protocol used, so it's usually best to compare several different sequencing runs from the same protocol (DNA-seq, RNA-seq, ChIP-seq, paired-end, single-end, or mate-pair) to highlight outliers.

 #### Exercises